cindyward1/survey_AR/README.md

 * To create the database, cd to (clone location)/survey\_AR and enter enter the following at a terminal application prompt **$: rake db:create** followed by **$: rake db:schema:load**

 * To run the application, cd to (clone location)/survey\_AR and enter the following at a terminal application prompt **$: ruby survey.rb**
 * You can also test a non-interactive version of the methods against their test cases found in (clone location)/survey\_AR/spec/\*.rb using rspec (see gem reference above).
 Please use version 3.1.1.
 If you wish to do this, you must first cd to (clone location)/survey\_AR and enter the following at a terminal application **$: rake db:test:prepare** .
 This will prepare the test version of the database for use.
-Then to run rspec, cd to (clone location)/survey\_AR and enter the following string at a terminal application **$: "rspec"** (This command will automatically execute any .rb file it finds in ./spec/.)
+Then to run rspec, cd to (clone location)/survey\_AR and enter the following string at a terminal application **$: rspec** (This command will automatically execute any .rb file it finds in ./spec/.)

 * Please note that this repository has only been tested with [Google Chrome browser](http://www.google.com/intl/en/chrome/browser) version 36.0.1985.125 on an iMac running [Apple](http://www.apple.com) OS X version 10.9.4 (Mavericks).
 Execution on any other computing platform, browser or operating system is at the user's risk.